 Over-the-Counter, Non-Cleared Derivatives Transactions.
 The Fund may enter into derivatives that are not traded on an exchange or other organized facility or contract market.
 Many of these instruments are also not required to be cleared or are not cleared on a voluntary basis.
-Derivatives traded in an over-the-counter, non-cleared trading environment are generally illiquid.
+Derivatives traded in an over-the- counter, non-cleared trading environment are generally illiquid.
 In that environment, the Fund would be exposed to the risk of nonperformance by its counterparty to a derivatives transaction.
 The Fund would not be able to avail itself of potential protections from that risk afforded in a cleared or on-facility trading environment, including the transfer of counterparty risk to a clearinghouse or the potential greater ease of terminating a position or entering into an offsetting transaction in a market that could have multiple potential trading counterparty may fail to segregate the collateral or may commingle the collateral with the counterparty's own assets.
-As a result, in the event of the counterparty's bankruptcy or insolvency, the Fund's collateral may be subject to the conflicting claims of the counterparty's creditors and the Fund may be exposed to the risk of being treated as a general unsecured creditor of the counterparty, rather than as the owner of the collateral.
+As a result, in the event of the counterparty's creditors and the Fund may be exposed to the risk of being treated as a general unsecured creditor of the counterparty, rather than as the owner of the collateral.